cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

-# Apple's M1 Impact on the Semiconductor Industry
+# Impact of Apple's M1 on the Semiconductor Industry

 Apple has shifted the balance of power with the release of the M1 powered Macs.
+Apple by releasing these M1 Macs is just begging for a response from the rest of the industry.

+Would like to analyze the consumer space and the server space, and how

 Will Apple's transition to ARM force the hand on the rest of the industry to do the same?
 What will happen if this is the case?
 How do Intel and AMD respond.
 Where does this leave other semiconductor manufactures, notably Nvidia and Qualcomm?

 Apple's release of ARM powered Mac's is flipping the industry on it's head.
 The sheer amount of press around this release is quite telling.
 [The buzz on Twitter,